slac-epics/ycpswasyn/README.autoPVGeneration.md

 ## PV Naming

 PVs are automatically generated for all registers defined on the YAML files.
-There are 2 mode of autogeneratio of the PV names, depending on the *AUTO_GEN_MODE* mode passed to the driver (see **README.configureDriver**):
+There are 2 mode of intergeneration of the PV names, depending on the `AUTO_GEN_MODE` mode passed to the driver (see **README.configureDriver**):

 ### PV names based on mappings (AUTO_GEN_MODE = 1)